kubedb/docs/docs/concepts/database-proxy/proxysql.md

   - readinessProbe
   - lifecycle

-Uses of some field of `.spec.podTemplate` is described below,
+Usage of some field of `.spec.podTemplate` is described below,

 #### .spec.podTemplate.spec.args